Politics of South Sudan: 2013–2014 civil war and reform

 Following sanctions against some of the leadership on both sides, including an arms embargo that was unknowingly violated by China's NORINCO until the sales were then canceled by the government who called for an end to hostilities, an IGAD-mediated resolution in Bahir Dar, Ethiopia under U.S.-led international pressure was finally agreed at the end of September 2014 that would institute federalisation in the country, a move that even less involved regional leaders in the country had suggested but the government had initially rejected.
 The talks were led by Nhial Deng Nhial and Deng Alor for the government and rebels, respectively.
 The rebels' lead negotiator was then due to be replaced by Taban Deng Gai.
 At the same time, the government expressed optimism at the resolution.

 Both sides then agreed to the government's 30-month proposal for rule by a national unity government but discussions continued over the authority of the prime minister in the interim period.
 While the interim period was agreed, the pre-transitional period was still in dispute with the government wanting three months and the rebels asking for a month.
 SPLM-IO's Taban Deng said the negotiations were suspended, while the government's Michael Makuei confirmed this adding that it would resume on 16 October with the prime ministerial issue being referred to an IGAD heads of state summit for discussion.
 Foreign Minister Barnaba Marial Benjamin criticised the rebels for allegedly not signing the protocol but also said of the break:What has happened is that the negotiators have been asked to go back to their principals to consult on some of the issues where there is some concurrence.
 Some people seemed to agree on certain points.
 So they have to go back and consult with the principals.
 The interim government will be formed once you have a political solution.
 There must be a political agreement so that you have an interim government to implement what has been agreed upon.
 In principle that has been accepted by the government."
 It also followed IGAD giving the groups 45 days from August to work out a transition agreement.

-Fighting continued in end-October un Unity with expectations for fighting in Upper Nile, with both sides blaming each other; The Guardian claiming preparations were being undertaken for further fighting.
-At fighting near the compound of the United Nations, Juba, dozens of civilians were reported injured by UNMISS.
+Fighting continued in end-October in Unity with expectations for fighting in Upper Nile, with both sides blaming each other; The Guardian claiming preparations were being undertaken for further fighting.
+At fighting near the compound of the United Nations in Juba, dozens of civilians were reported injured by UNMISS.

 In mid-November, despite an agreement to unconditionally end the fighting, hostilities took place in three provinces with each side blaming each other.
 Further, the government rejected a proposal to abolish the post of vice president and replace it with a prime minister.
 Cabinet Affairs Minister Martin Elia Lomuro said: "The government delegation did not receive such proposal from IGAD.
 We only read it from the media reports attributing statements carrying such suggestions to the rebels, and I don't I understand the basis of the proposal."